PROG7311-VCDN-2024/bookstore-client-ST10034334/README.md

 <h2>HOW TO RUN/USE FIND YOUR STORY WEBSITE: CUSTOMER POINT OF VIEW:</h2><br>

 Home Page: Find Your Story will begin by showing you a home page, as shown below.
 The user is presented with a collection of books which includes, a view of the book cover and details associated with each book such as title, author, price, and stock availability.
-The user is also presented with a “Details” button which allows users to click on and view even more options associated with the selected book.<br>
+The user is also presented with a “Details” button which allows users to click on and view even more options associated with the selected book.<br><br>
-The home page also includes a search feature, which allows users to search for books by entering in the title of the book, or even just a part of the title.  <br>
+The home page also includes a search feature, which allows users to search for books by entering in the title of the book, or even just a part of the title.  <br><br>
 The user must click on the “Register” or “Login” navigation menu item.
-If the user does not login or register, the user is unable to view their cart/add to their cart or view their orders. <br>
+If the user does not login or register, the user is unable to view their cart/add to their cart or view their orders. <br><br>
 In addition, the user will be presented with the Login Page, shown below, if they try to access their cart without having an account. <br>

 <p align="center">